How to Get Into UPenn: Essays and Strategies that Worked

 In order to assess your child’s odds of gaining acceptance to UPenn, we’ve provided a profile of successful applicants:

-• 96% of students are in the top 10 percent of their high school graduating class.
+• 94% of students admitted to the class of 2027 were in the top 10 percent of their high school graduating class.

 • UPenn average GPA: 3.9